List of active separatist movements in Europe: Criteria

 Various ethnic groups in Europe are seeking greater autonomy or independence.
 In the European Union (EU), several of these groups are members of the European Free Alliance (EFA).
 In some cases, the group seeks to unify into a different state – in cases where this does not involve the creation of a new state entity, this is considered to be irredentism.
 Analogous irredentist movements are included in the list of active irredentist movements.

+Albania

+In 2024, Edi Rama, the Prime Minister of Albania, announced plans to create an independent European microstate enclaved within Tirana to serve as a headquarters for the Bektashi Order with Baba Mondi as the head of state.
+The proposed state, called the Sovereign State of the Bektashi Order, would require approval from the Parliament of Albania and an amendment to the Constitution of Albania to declare independence.